0xSplits/splits-pass-through-wallet/README.md

 ## What

-Pass-through wallet is an ownable smart contract wallet with pausable-but-otherwise-permissionless fund forwarding
+Pass-through wallet is an ownable smart contract wallet with pausable token forwarding

 ## Why